NSW anti-protest laws struck down by court after Bondi terror attack

 Key details reported by multiple sources:

-• The NSW Supreme Court struck down the Public Assembly Restriction Declaration (PARD) law on 2026-04-16, finding it unconstitutional for impermissibly burdening freedom of political communication.
+- The NSW Court of Appeal struck down the Public Assembly Restriction Declaration (PARD) laws on 2026-04-16, ruling they 'impermissibly burdened' the implied right to freedom of political communication under Australia's constitution.

 Points of Difference